How To Download and See All Your Android Files

 If you believe the best path is the one of least resistance, this is the method for you.
 Accessing all of the files on your Android device is really simple:

 - Open your devices’ App drawer – Depending on the version of Android software you’re running you can click on the home screen icon that has several dots or you can swipe up on the screen.

-- Use the search bar to quickly locate the ‘My Files’ app.
+- Use the search bar to quickly locate the ‘File Manager’ app.

 - Or, locate it among your other apps and tap on it.

 - Select the folders to access the files you’d like to view.

 Access Files From the Settings

 This method isn’t exactly the fastest way to get your files, but it does let you see various file types quickly.

 - Navigate to Settings, Storage & USB, and Internal storage – Because the Settings vary depending on your manufacturer, use the search bar within ‘Settings’ and type ‘Storage’ to find it quickly.